vicgua/blog/_posts/2018-02-21-oop-classes.md

 If you read all the post and reached this line, congratulations, you're done!
-Also, congratulations, because if you've understood this, you've understood all the theory of the first weeks of the _quatrimestre_.
+Also, congratulations, because if you've understood this, you've understood all the theory of the first weeks of the course.

 However, if you are here only because you scrolled past the article, the bad news is that information will not be automatically transferred to your